spdx/spdx-spec/chapters/package-information.md

 ### 7.15.1 Description

 List the licenses that have been declared by the authors of the package.
-Any license information that does not originate from the package authors, e.g. license information from a third party repository, should not be included in this field.
+Any license information that does not originate from the package authors, e.g. license information from a third-party repository, should not be included in this field.

 The options to populate this field are limited to: